ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 A Mail Receiver receives an email with:

-Author Domain
-: giant.bank.example
+* Author Domain: giant.bank.example

-RFC5321.MailFrom domain
-: mail.giant.bank.example
+* RFC5321.MailFrom Domain: mail.giant.bank.example

-DKIM signature d=
-: mail.mega.bank.example
+* DKIM-Authenticated Identifier: mail.mega.bank.example

-In this case, \_dmarc.bank.example has a DMARC Policy Record which includes the psd=y tag, and \_dmarc.example does not have a DMARC Policy Record.
+In this case, "\_dmarc.bank.example" has a DMARC Policy Record which includes the "psd=y" tag, and "\_dmarc.example" does not have a DMARC Policy Record.
-While \_dmarc.giant.bank.example has a DMARC Policy Record without a psd tag,
-\_dmarc.mega.bank.example and \_dmarc.mail.mega.bank.example have no DMARC Policy Records.
+While "\_dmarc.giant.bank.example" has a DMARC Policy Record without a "psd" tag, "\_dmarc.mega.bank.example" and "\_dmarc.mail.mega.bank.example" have no DMARC Policy Records.

 Since the three domains are all different, tree walks find their Organizational Domains to see which are aligned.

-For the Author Domain giant.bank.example, the tree walk finds the DMARC Policy Record at \_dmarc.giant.bank.example, then the DMARC Policy Record at \_dmarc.bank.example, and stops because of the psd=y flag.
-The Organizational Domain is giant.bank.example because it is the domain directly below the one with psd=y.
+For the Author Domain "giant.bank.example", the tree walk finds the DMARC Policy Record at "\_dmarc.giant.bank.example", then the DMARC Policy Record at "\_dmarc.bank.example", and stops because of the "psd=y" flag.
+The Organizational Domain is "giant.bank.example" because it is the domain directly below the one with "psd=y".
 Since the Organizational Domain has a DMARC Policy Record, it is also the policy domain.

-For the RFC5321.MailFrom domain, the tree walk finds no DMARC Policy Record at \_dmarc.mail.giant.bank.example, the DMARC Policy Record at \_dmarc.giant.bank.example, then the DMARC Policy Record at \_dmarc.bank.example, and stops because of the psd=y flag.
-Again the Organizational Domain is giant.bank.example because it is the domain directly below the one with psd=y.
+For the RFC5321.MailFrom domain "mail.giant.bank.example", the tree walk finds no DMARC Policy Record at "\_dmarc.mail.giant.bank.example", but does find both the DMARC Policy Record at "\_dmarc.giant.bank.example" and then the DMARC Policy Record at "\_dmarc.bank.example", and stops because of the "psd=y" flag.
+Again the Organizational Domain is "giant.bank.example" because it is the domain directly below the one with "psd=y".
 Since this is the same Organizational Domain as the Author Domain, SPF is aligned.

-For the DKIM signature domain mail.mega.bank.example, the tree walk finds no DMARC Policy Records at
-\_dmarc.mail.mega.bank.example or \_dmarc.mega.bank.example,
-then finds the DMARC Policy Record at \_dmarc.bank.example and stops because of the psd=y flag.
+For the DKIM-Authenticated Identifier "mail.mega.bank.example", the tree walk finds no DMARC Policy Records at "\_dmarc.mail.mega.bank.example" or "\_dmarc.mega.bank.example", then finds the DMARC Policy Record at "\_dmarc.bank.example" and stops because of the "psd=y" flag.
-The Organizational Domain is mega.bank.example, so DKIM is not aligned.
+The Organizational Domain is "mega.bank.example", so DKIM is not aligned.

 Since SPF is aligned, it can be used to determine if the message has a DMARC pass result.
 If the result is not pass, then the policy domain's DMARC Policy Record is used to determine the appropriate policy.

 ##  Utilization of Aggregate Feedback: Example {#utilization-of-aggregate-feedback-example}